 Let’s face it.
-AC problems suck – especially during peak hot spells when you are relying on your air conditioner to stay comfortably cool.
+AC problems suck – especially during peak hot spells when you rely on your air conditioner to stay comfortably cool.

-Air conditioner problems can be caused by a lot of different things, but let’s have a look at some of the most common issues that could be to blame.
+Many things can cause air conditioner problems, but let’s look at some of the most common issues that could be to blame.

 AC Refrigerant Leaks

-When an air conditioner is low on refrigerant, it won’t cool efficiently (or maybe at all).
+An air conditioner is low on refrigerant and won’t cool efficiently (or maybe at all).
 There could be two main reasons.
-The unit may have been undercharged with refrigerant when it was installed, or – more likely – it may have a refrigerant leak.
+First, the unit may have been undercharged with refrigerant when installed, or – more likely – it may have a refrigerant leak.

-Refrigerant leaks are not uncommon, and they can be very small.
-When they occur it’s not enough to top up the refrigerant.
+Refrigerant leaks are not uncommon, and they can be minimal.
+When they occur, it’s not enough to top up the refrigerant.
 You’ll need an AC repair technician to identify where the leaks are and seal them properly.

 Electrical AC Problems

 Could your air conditioner problem be as simple as a tripped breaker?
-If so that’s an easy fix!
-However, if the breaker is being tripped regularly it could be a sign of a larger issue.
-If your AC is drawing too much power and blowing the circuit breaker a qualified tech should be called.
+If so, that’s an easy fix!
+However, if the breaker is being tripped regularly, it could sign a more significant issue.
+You should call a qualified tech if your AC is drawing too much power and blowing the circuit breaker.

 Capacitors – which store and release energy to your air conditioner during peak usage – can fail, causing your AC to stop working or blow breakers.